cmoffroad/osm-guidelines/README.md

 ## Trails classification

-Use this [Decision-Tree Workflow](https://github.com/cmoffroad/osm-guidelines/blob/main/WORFLOWS.md#path-classification) to find out what should be the appropriate tag.
+Use this [Decision Tree](https://github.com/cmoffroad/osm-guidelines/blob/main/WORFLOWS.md#path-classification) to find out what should be the appropriate tag.

 ### Only use highway=path for narrow roads.